Papers of Margaret A. Johnston

 From Alcatraz, Johnston travelled to the East Coast to accept a seasonal job as the lead interpreter for the Statue of Liberty/Ellis Island from May 1976 to November 1976, and then returned to GGNRA to patrol the district and give interpretive talks.
 Heading back to the East Coast to accept a seasonal GS 6 supervisory job at C and O Canal National Historic Park, she led living history tours and supervised 14 staff members.

 In 1979 her request for a law enforcement National Park position was denied, which led to a number of interviews and articles.
-In 1980 Johnston accepted a GS 7 interpretive ranger job at Reyes National Seashore, where her husband Lee was a law enforcement patrol officer.
+In 1980 Johnston accepted a GS 7 interpretive ranger job at Reyes National Seashore, where her husband was a law enforcement patrol officer.
 Two years later, she took a leave of absence to attend a seasonal law enforcement ranger academy offered through Santa Rosa Junior College.
-Finally, in 1984 a law enforcement position became available.
-Due to her determination and with assistance from South District law enforcement supervisor Steve Wolfe, Johnston was offered the job.
+Finally, in 1984 a law enforcement position became available and Johnston was offered the job.
 She received a Point Reyes law enforcement commission in October 1984.

 Johnston accepted a GS 9 district ranger assignment in the Grapevine district at Death Valley in 1985.
 While in Death Valley she dealt with high temperatures, quickly changing weather, rattlesnakes, burros, and even drug smugglers.
 In 1988 she moved to Canyonlands to serve as a Needles district ranger, where she worked with cultural resource protection and learned how to navigate the rugged canyon roads.
-She hired James "Jim" McChristal (who later became her husband) as the backcountry archeological protection ranger in 1990.
+She hired James "Jim" McChristal as the backcountry archeological protection ranger in 1990.

 By the spring of 1991, Johnston had accepted a position as the district ranger at Florissant Fossil Beds National Monument in Colorado.
 She was hired to prevent elk poaching and protect all park resources, but since it was a small park she ended up supervising many different areas, including visitor protection and interpretation.
 While at Florissant Fossil Beds she served twice as the acting superintendent, helped to sponsor the fourth National Park Service Conference of Fossil Resources, and sponsored the 25th anniversary of Florissant.

 The year of 1998 brought high and low points in Johnston's life.
 She married Jim McChristal in January, moved to New Mexico to accept a position as the superintendent of Capulin Volcano National Monument in February, and was diagnosed with stage 4 breast cancer in June.
-After extensive treatment including chemotherapy, radiation, and surgery, she continued her work as an affirmation of her life.
+Following aggressive treatment she returned to work.
 At Capulin Volcano National Monument, Johnston worked with the Jicarilla Apache tribe.
 She obtained funding for a seasonal botanist position, a summer youth conservation corps program, and local volunteer fire departments, and engaged in planning for long term use and protection.

 In 2005 Johnston began work as the superintendent of the Golden Spike National Historic Site.
-By February 2006 the cancer had moved to her liver, and she gave up her commission later that spring.
+By February 2006 her cancer had spread, and she gave up her commission later that spring.
 In late summer of 2007 the Regional Office and the Utah State Office presented her with the Chief Ranger's retirement badge in recognition of her career in law enforcement.
 That fall she attended the Utah Quarter Ceremony, pushing the button to print a quarter representing Golden Spike National Historic Site and the National Park Service.
+Maggie Johnston passed away on January 4, 2008.

 Extent